 6) What are some of the disadvantages of ETFs?

-ETFs do come with some disadvantages:
+Even the best ETF in India have do come with some disadvantages:

 - Demat account needed: Investing in ETFs requires you to have a demat account, which is not the case with other mutual fund schemes.
 A demat account comes with account opening charges and annual maintenance charges.
 Also, for executing ETF buying and selling orders, you will have to pay brokerage.